yaplas/yaplas.github.io/README.md

     public class YourDocumentClass extends MovieClip {

         public function YourDocumentClass() {
-          super();

           var shopbeam:Shopbeam = new Shopbeam("YOUR-API-KEY", this);

-          shopbeam.onClickGoToProduct("movieClip1", "product1-id"); /* movieClip1 is the name of a Movie Clip in your flash AD and product1-id is the ID of a Shopbeam product */
+          shopbeam.onClickGoToProduct("movieClip1", "product1-id"); /* movieClip1 is the name of a Movie Clip in your flash AD and product1-id is the ID of a Shopbeam product */ shopbeam.onClickGoToProduct("movieClip2", "product2-id");

-          shopbeam.onClickGoToProduct("movieClip2", "product2-id");

       }
   }
 ```

-You can find com.shopbeam library into the examples on this repo.
+You can find the com.shopbeam Actionscript library in the example on this repo  [here](https://raw.githubusercontent.com/yaplas/yaplas.github.io/master/com/shopbeam/Shopbeam.as).

-As we see above, in order to link MovieClips to ShopBeam products, simply create the MovieClips in your stage using Flash, and give they instance names (for the example above: MovieClip1, MovieClip2).
-Then search into shopbeam.com/products, the IDs of the products you gonna advertise, and give to each "onClickGoToProduct" method the name you gave to the MovieClip, and the Product ID.
-And that's it!
+In order for MovieClips to link to ShopBeam products, ensure your MovieClips have instance names (for the example above: MovieClip1, MovieClip2).
+Once you have your MovieClip instance name you need a productId, to get that search  http://www.shopbeam.com/products for the product you'd like to link to and obtain the product ID for that product from the product detail modal on that page.
+Once you have both a MovieCLip instance name and a product ID you can call the Actionscript function `Shopbeam.onClickGoToProduct` passing first the MovieClip instance name and second the product ID as function argumentss.

-Note: To find Shopbeam Product ID, you can open the product detail on shopbeam.com/products, click the Text Link tab, copy the code and paste into a text editor, then look for the product id:
+Note: To find Shopbeam product ID, you can open the product detail on http://www.shopbeam.com/products, click the Text Link tab, copy the code and paste into a text editor, then look for the product id:

 ```
 data-shopbeam-url="/v1/products?id=9184101 ...